denny/ShinyCMS-ruby/README.md

   * [Write your own plugins](docs/Developer/Plugins.md) to add custom functionality
     * Plugin generator included: `rails g shiny:plugin plugins/ShinyThing` to get started
 * Support for [themes](docs/Themes.md) on the hosted site
-  * Light-lift theme system
-    * You only need to override the default templates that you want to change
+  * Light-lift theme system - you only need to override the default templates that you want to change
-  * Themes currently included:
+  * Two themes currently included:
     * Halcyonic (one, two, and three column layouts; suitable for content-rich sites)
     * Coming Soon (single page with mailing list sign-up form and slideshow background)
 * Comments (currently enabled on blog posts and news posts)